zihuanqiu/BDG-Net/README.md

-# BDM-Net
+# BDG-Net
-This is the offical implementation of BDM-Net
+This is the offical implementation of BDG-Net

 ## 1. Overall Architecture